Rains and inadequate infrastructure lead to floods

 Beni river basin floods

 The communities Practical Action works with are located in the Beni river basin.
 Every year during the rainy season (November to March) the rivers in the basin overflow.
 These floods affect plantations, livestock, and fish farming – the main livelihoods of riverine communities.
-Flood conditions also favour disease.
+Flood conditions also encourage the spread of diseases and infections.

 Working in new communities and expanding existing projects